Skip to main content

 Right now, Class B multifamily cap rates on the Westside are hovering around 4.9% according to CBRE.
 Class A is at 4.74%.
 These are tight numbers by historical standards.
 Could they compress further?
 Sure.
 But the asymmetry of risk has shifted.
 The downside from cap rate expansion (say, 50 to 75 basis points) would reduce your property value by 10% to 15%.
 The upside from further compression (maybe another 15 to 25 basis points) would add 3% to 5% in value.
 That's not a favorable risk reward profile for a hold decision.

 This doesn't mean you have to sell.
 But it should prompt a rigorous analysis of your alternatives.
 Can you deploy the equity more productively elsewhere?
-Would a 1031 exchange into a higher yielding market or asset class improve your cash flow while maintaining your appreciation upside?
+Your tax advisor can help you evaluate strategies like a 1031 exchange that might allow you to redeploy your equity into a higher yielding market or asset class.

 3. Deferred Maintenance Costs Exceed Your Value Add Upside